dronekit/dronekit-python/docs/guide/copter/guided_mode.rst

     UP=-0.5   #NOTE: up is negative!

     #Fly south and up.
-    send_ned_velocity(SOUTH,0,UP)

-The command can be interrupted by a later movement command.
+    send_ned_velocity(SOUTH,0,UP,DURATION)

 When moving the vehicle you can send separate commands to control the yaw (and other behaviour).

 .. tip::

     You can also control the velocity using the `SET_POSITION_TARGET_GLOBAL_INT <https://pixhawk.ethz.ch/mavlink/#SET_POSITION_TARGET_GLOBAL_INT>`_
-    MAVLink command in almost exactly the same way (there is no real benefit in sending one command over the other).
-    For more information on this option see :ref:`example_guided_mode_send_global_velocity` in the example code.
+    MAVLink command, as described in :ref:`example_guided_mode_send_global_velocity`.